kristan-files/kristan-files.github.io/README.md

 #Kristan Baggaley - Contemporary Landscape Painter

 Kristan paints landscapes using oils and mixed media.
-Most of kristan;s paintings are inspired by the Derbyshire Peak District close to his home.
+The majority of Kristan's paintings are inspired by the Derbyshire Peak District close to his home.